crescit/paymentschedule/README.md

 To test the payments package run go test -v ./payments/ in the main directory

 # Licensing
-As the original author of this work, I Josue Jaquez hold full legal ownership of the work therein this repository.
+As the original author of this work, I hold full legal ownership of the work therein this repository.
 Any attempt to use it for commercial purposes is hereby restricted under Creative Commons Attribution-NonCommercial 2.0.
 The point of this work is merely demonstrative and educational and neither the author or any other entities have the right to use it for commercial purposes.

 https://creativecommons.org/licenses/by-nc/2.0/legalcode